ReachableCEO/StartupStarterPackage/README.md

 - ReadySET
 - StartupStrageicFramework
 - WardleyValueMap
-- PitchDeck

-Those are vendored repositories that are each independently developed/maintained by RWSCP.
+Those represent vendored repositories that are each independently developed/maintained by RWSCP.

-Go to the [rwscp git page](https://git.knownelement.com/RWSCP) to engaage with that process if you find any errors, have feedback etc.
+Go to the [rwscp git page](https://git.knownelement.com/RWSCP) to engaage with the development process if you find any errors, have feedback etc. Also each repository has extensive documentation which we won't repeat here.

 Please see the next sections for a synopsis of the contents of each vendored repository.